 Pursuant to RCW 74.39A.331, the Training Partnership shall offer a peer mentoring program to all new individual providers.
-The purpose of the mentoring program is to provide general information about serving as an individual provider and to assist the mentee in problem solving around work related challenges faced by individual providers.
+The purpose of the mentoring program is to provide general information about serving as an individual provider, and to assist the mentee in problem solving around work related challenges faced by individual providers, and help individual providers prepare for the certification exam.
 Mentors will not infringe on the rights of the consumer to select, hire, fire or instruct the mentee in the performance of the individual provider's duties or with the case manager's exercise of their responsibilities.
-Mentors shall not discuss confidential information about the consumer who employs a mentee without a written release of information from that consumer.
+Mentors shall not discuss confidential information about the consumer.
 The Employer shall not be responsible for employing, paying, tracking or verifying hours of mentor work.
-Time worked as a mentor will not count toward cumulative care hours.
+Time worked as a mentor will not count toward cumulative eare hours.
+Peer mentors will be employed and paid directly by the SEIU 775 Benefits Group and not by the employer.

-To be mentors, individual providers must have completed all applicable required training appropriate to their date of hire, plus peer mentorship training and must meet all other qualifications set forth by the Partnership.
+To be mentors, individual providers must have completed all applicable required training appropriate to their date of hire, plus peer mentorship training and must meet all other qualifications set forth by the Partnership.Advanced Training